jimmykdunn/multiscaleEdgeDetection/README.md

 Sobel Edge Detection is done by convolving the following 2 3x3 kernels with the original image :
 <img src="https://github.com/jimmykdunn/multiscaleEdgeDetection/blob/master/Photos%20for%20Readme/kernelsforsobeloperator.png" >

+Where:
-<p>Where <b>A</b> is the original input image and Gx and Gy are the gradients found from the convolution.
+* A is the original input image
+* Gx and Gy are the gradients found from the convolution.

 We then find the Magnitude of the gradient from it’s components and decide whether it is above or below a certain threshold.
 If we determine that it is above the edge threshold, then we count it as an edge.
 Shrinking the input image is done using simple average pooling to determine what the new pixel should be from the previous pixels.
 Enlarging the image is done by simple copying of the previous pixel to the new pixels.</p>

 ### OpenACC Implementation
 <p>Very quickly we realized that the serial version of our code had many backwards compatibility issues and we had to rewrite the code for our grayscale, enlarge, shrink, and sobel edge detection functions to be parallelizable by openACC.
 This led to a speedup of slightly below 5x.
 Then we realized that a lot of the time, the arrays necessary for GPU accelerated multiscale edge detection were already on the GPU and didn’t have to be copied in and out repetitively.
 We rewrote our multiscale edge detection function to only copyin the input array (Image) once and then constantly refer to it when needed using openACC’s present clause.
 We managed to gain a speedup of x7 on the small image from the serial version after modifying it to remove all backwards dependencies and ensuring to copyin all static arrays during the multiscale edge detection.
 We also turned our 2 kernels from 3x3 matrices to 18 single int variables which helped shave off a few more seconds as we didn’t have to perform a copyin of the 2 kernels everytime the function is run.</p>